spruceUI/spruceOS/spruce/aarch64/README.md

 and FT_Done_MM_Var, which loaded fine on those six boards and would have killed the EasyRPG core at the first variable font.
 Build 20260923-1443-ports-userland-glibc233-floor; 11 of the 77 files changed.

-## Supported firmware floor
+## Supported firmware

-The set is built at glibc 2.33 with zero margin: the seven GNU tools that call the stat family need exactly GLIBC_2.33.
-A TrimUI Smart Pro on firmware 1.0.3 or older carries glibc 2.29 and cannot run them; that firmware is below the floor spruce supports for this directory, and the answer there is a firmware update, not a lower build.
+The accepted firmware for every board is the vendor's current release; that is what the lab dumps describe and what this directory is verified against.
+The set is built at glibc 2.33 with zero margin (the seven GNU tools that call the stat family need exactly GLIBC_2.33), so a board on an older vendor release below that - a TrimUI Smart Pro on firmware 1.0.3 or earlier carries glibc 2.29 - is outside what spruce supports here, and the answer is the firmware update, not a lower build (decided 2026-09-23).